-b) If the UE is registering on the subscribed SNPN and the UE has indicated support for SOR-SNPN-SI in the REGISTRATION REQUEST message, or the UE is not registering on the subscribed SNPN, the UDM may provide the SOR-SNPN-SI to the UE based on the subscribed SNPN or HPLMN policy.
+b) if the UDM stores the "ME support of SOR-SNPN-SI" indicator, the UDM may provide the SOR-SNPN-SI to the UE based on the subscribed SNPN or HPLMN policy.

+If the UDM does not provide the SOR-SNPN-SI to the UE, the remaining procedures of this subclause are not applied and the registration procedure completes according to 3GPP TS 23.501 [62].